Are you an American taxpayer? We will share several recommendations with you

 - Extraordinary personal services are provided by or on behalf of the owner of the yacht in connection with making the yacht available for use by customers.

 Expensing through Section 179

 One of the most well-known incentives available when actively participating in a business is a section of the IRS code called “Section 179”.
 It was designed to help small businesses as they set out to buy or lease new or used equipment.
 It allows a taxpayer to deduct the cost of certain types of property (such as a yacht) on their income taxes as an expense, rather than requiring the cost of said property to be capitalized and depreciated.
-As of January 1, 2018 under section 179(b)(1), the maximum deduction is capped at $1,000,000 per year.
-Which means that a taxpayer may elect to deduct up to $1,000,000 of the value of the yacht per year.
+As of January 1, 2018, under section 179(b)(1), the maximum deduction is capped at $1,000,000 per year.
+This means that a taxpayer may elect to deduct up to $1,000,000 of the value of the yacht per year.
 If you adhere to the IRS guidelines and get the competent advice of a knowledgeable CPA, your charter yacht operations may qualify as an active business eligible to take advantage of this and other sections of the IRS code.

 The hobby loss rule (Section 183)